tESS RENÉ

 Learning self-trust is the antidote to early core beliefs that taught us not to value our opinions and choices.

+Why am I indecisive and don’t trust myself.
 Hands placed gently on chest, illustrating the connection between indecision and self-trust, in article by Tess René Coaching.

 Indecision softens when we see its link to self-trust, this is where freedom begins.

-They make as many “wrong” choices as people who don’t trust themselves quite as much.
-The difference is that they don’t judge themselves for their outcomes.
+• People who trust themselves make just as many “wrong” choices as anyone else, but they don’t judge themselves for the outcomes.

 Tess Rene Coaching Client Testimonial